Church-of-Harmony/Church-of-Harmony.github.io/README.md

-# I like coffee, I like tea.
+# Harmonia Church

-> I love the java jive and it loveth me.
+> I like coffee, I like tea; I love the java jive and it loveth me.

-Wise words.
+Wise words from a wise man.

-If you'd like to see why dozenal is best, click [here](https://ilikecoffee-iliketea.github.io/dozenal/).
+Please come every other Friday 🙏🏼🙏🏼🙏🏼